FAQ

 Those who need sanitation the most are often the ones who can afford it the least.
 Therefore, there is no other choice than to use whatever is available.
 With the introduction of Peepoo we have increased choice by offering an innovative, low-cost product, which can rapidly change demand patterns among those with very limited means.
 Choice is also linked to dignity and status – important factors behind the decision for people living at the bottom of the economic pyramid to invest in a toilet.

 With Peepoo, Peepoople has taken an affordable, innovative, sustainable and easily scalable approach to providing safe sanitation.
 Peepoo is a self-sanitising, single-use biodegradable toilet that after use transforms human waste into valuable pathogene-free fertiliser.
-It is an ideal solution for urban slums, emergencies, refugee/IDP camps, and schools in developing countries.
+It has proven to be applicable in urban slums, emergencies, refugee/IDP camps, and schools in developing countries.

 2. What is Peepoo?